mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 replacement for the receive time estimation derived from the RTT as described in
 {{protocol-operation}} to create the `pkt_delay_list`.

-> **TODO:** Even with one-way delay measurements it is still not possible to identify exact
+> **Editor's note:** Even with one-way delay measurements it is still not possible to identify exact
 > timestamps for individual packets, since the timestamp may be sent with an ACK that acks more than
 > one earlier packet.